CONSUMERS USE TAX

 Information for businesses and individuals

-Are you paying sales tax on those purchases?
-If not, you owe Iowa tax on the purchase price.
+those purchases?
+If not, you owe Iowa use tax on the purchase price.

 This tax was established in 1937, three years after the sales tax was enacted, to create a fair playing field for Iowa businesses.
 The rate of the consumer's use tax is always equal to the state sales tax rate.

 use tax, send a check payable to Treasurer State of Iowa to the Iowa Department of Revenue, PO Box 10412, Des Moines IA 50306-0412 with a note explaining that it is for consumers use tax.
 Include a list of the items purchased and their prices.
 Keep copies for your records.
 Anyone who regularly purchases merchandise from out of state for his or her own use in Iowa should register for a consumer’s

 use tax permit and pay the tax on a quarterly basis.

 taxable purchases on a regular basis should register with our Department

 to file consumer's use tax returns.
 However, some businesses may only